 Pure odours

-The trials used a sterile and pure AFB target odour to train and test the dogs.
+The trials used a sterile18 and pure AFB target odour to train and test the dogs.
 This pure odour is an important point of difference.
 It means the dogs were trained to only detect the actual AFB bacteria.

 Pete explains that pure odours present interesting challenges.
 “When we smell a roast cooking, we smell Sunday dinner, whereas a dog breaks everything down and can smell the meat, the fat, the carrots, the potatoes, the roasting pan.”
 This meant an initial training phase had to involve desensitising the dogs to odours associated with the AFB target odour delivery that wouldn’t be encountered in beehives – for example, the flask and saline solution it came in.